earthgecko/skyline/docs/ionosphere.rst

    <a href="_static/ionosphere_demo/fp_validate_demo_page/validate_features_profiles.demo.html" target="_blank">Ionosphere validate features profile demo page</a>

 .. warning:: A **important** note on learning.
-When you let Ionosphere learn you create a lot of work for yourself in terms of validating every learnt profile that Ionosphere learns.
+When you let Ionosphere learn you create work for yourself in terms of validating every learnt profile that Ionosphere learns.
 If Ionosphere learns badly and you do not keep up to date with validating learnt features profiles, Ionosphere could end up silencing genuine anomalies which you would **want** to be alerted on.